betagouv/react-elasticsearch/README.md

 ## Develop

-Run the watcher on root folder:
+Build the lib

 ```
-npm start
+npm build
 ```

 Open another tab and run the example to try the component in browser